Carmen Sandiego (video game series): Where in America's Past Is Carmen Sandiego? (1991)

 This game is widely considered the most informational game of the entire series.
 Though it may contain some minute differences from the main series, it remains true to it.
 This game's aim is to capture Carmen's gang of thieves, one by one until all of her henchmen have been caught.
 This is done by searching for clues, trailing them, identifying them and finally, bringing them in for trial.
 After all of the henchmen have been caught, the player must then go after Carmen herself.
 One of the main differences is that the player can receive in-game help.

 Where in Space Is Carmen Sandiego?
 (1993)

 The intention of this game is to teach astronomy.
-The player flies in a rocket ship throughout the solar system, interrogating various alien lifeforms in order to solve the theft of an important part of the solar system (e.g. Saturn's rings).
-There was only a limited amount of fuel available for travel.
-So if the player did not ask the right questions on the right planets, or followed the wrong clues, the criminal(s) would get away, leaving the player to start anew with another crime.
+The player flies in a rocket ship throughout the Solar System, interrogating various alien lifeforms in order to solve the theft of an important part of the Solar System (e.g. Saturn's rings).
+There was only a limited amount of fuel available for travel, and if the player does not ask the right questions on the right planets, or followed the wrong clues, the criminal(s) would get away and leave the player to start anew with another crime.
 This version is somewhat similar to Where in the World Is Carmen Sandiego?.
 Kneemoi was introduced in this installment.